-The GDPR’s updated requirements are significant and our global team is working diligently to bring Slack’s product offerings and contractual commitments in line so customers can prepare themselves before May 25, 2018.
-Measures to achieve this include:
+The GDPR’s updated requirements are significant and our global team has adapted Slack’s product offerings, operations and contractual commitments to help customers comply with the regulation.
+Measures we have implemented include:

-- Ensuring we can continue to support international data transfers by maintaining our Privacy Shield self-certifications, and by executing Standard Contractual Clauses through our updated Data Processing Addendum
+- Support for international data transfers by maintaining our Privacy Shield self-certifications, and by executing Standard Contractual Clauses through our updated Data Processing Addendum

-- Product offerings that include new tools for data portability and data management
+- Offering data portability and data management tools including:

-We’ll also continue to monitor the guidance around GDPR compliance from privacy-related regulatory bodies, and will adjust our plans accordingly if it changes.
-We’ll provide you with regular updates along the way so that you’re always current.
+We also monitor the guidance around GDPR compliance from privacy-related regulatory bodies, and update our product features and contractual commitments accordingly.
+We’ll provide you with regular updates so that you’re always current.

 Our Security Infrastructure and Certifications